cloudmesh/cloudmesh-mpi/doc/chapters/slurm/tutorial/index.md

   hostnames of the Pis, and
 * Installs MUNGE authentication service for security.

-After SLURM is successfully installed, it can be used as a jop manager for running intensive computations through MPI (Message Passing Interface) and for forays into artificial intelligence, for example.
-To find out more about MPI we have written a separate tutorial [^TODO].
+After SLURM is successfully installed, it can be used as a job manager for running intensive computations through MPI (Message Passing Interface) and for forays into artificial intelligence.
+To find out more about MPI we have written a separate tutorial.[^mpi]

 ## 2. Pre-requisites

-You will need the following
+You will need the following:

 * Computer/Laptop with Windows 10, macOS, or Linux

-* Pi you dedicate as a manager which we will name `red` and cloudmesh installed (with  Python version >= 3.9, and Raspbian OS version Buster)
+* Pi you dedicate as a manager, which we will name `red`, and cloudmesh installed (with Python version >= 3.9, and Raspbian OS version Buster)
 * Any number of worker Pis with Raspbian OS version Buster
 * The cluster of manager Pi and worker Pi(s) must be preconfigured with login access to each node; they must also have Internet access

-At present we require Raspberry PI Buster (v number) as SLURM is easiest to install on it.
+At present, we require Raspberry Pi OS Buster (v10) as SLURM is easiest to install on it.

 If you have not yet set up your cluster to communicate with each other and would like an automated process, please see
 <https://cloudmesh.github.io/pi/tutorial/raspberry-burn-windows/> for
 automated burning of SD cards to create a quick configured cluster.
-Burning such a cluster can also be done from Linux and MacOs.
+Burning such a cluster can also be done from Linux and MacOS.

 TODO: links missing